The Enigmatic Half Shy, Half Assertive Personality: An In-Depth Analysis

 -

-Early Childhood Experiences: Negative experiences, such as bullying, criticism, or lack of parental support, can hinder the development of assertiveness and foster feelings of insecurity.
+Early Childhood Experiences: Negative experiences, such as bullying, criticism, or lack of parental support, can hinder the development of assertiveness and develop feelings of insecurity.
 Children who are consistently silenced or ignored may develop a pattern of shyness.

 -